Students may choose from several degree options:

 - Bachelor of Arts in History with Option in International Studies (below)

-- Bachelor of Arts in History with Teacher Certification in Social Science
+- Bachelor of Arts in History with Teacher Licensure in Social Science

 - The department also offers a History minor (below)

 The History department offers over 60 courses, ranging from sweeping surveys of long periods to tightly focused seminars on specific topics and countries.
 Most courses offer students the opportunity to improve their writing skills.

 - Students majoring in history must take 15-21 semester hours of required courses: